Clikhitha/Semicore-Assessment/README.md

 # Semicore-Assessment
 This project focuses on building a real-time car parking detection and human behavior monitoring system using YOLOv8 and OpenCV.
 It was developed in multiple stages as outlined below:
+Link for the output Videos of all tasks: https://drive.google.com/drive/folders/1VLlRSD5n5-CCqJrnAKnj4AHiGhvyTTej?usp=sharing

 ✅ Task 1: YOLOv8 Integration with Video Input
 Implemented YOLOv8 to detect cars in a parking lot from a recorded video (parking1.mp4).